IgorBabkin/ts-ioc-container/packages/ts-ioc-container/README.md

 ```

 ### Singleton provider
+Sometimes you need to create only one instance of dependency per scope.
+For example, you want to create only one logger per scope.

 - Singleton provider creates only one instance in every scope where it's resolved.
 - NOTICE: if you create a scope 'A' of container 'root' then Logger of A !== Logger of root.